-The one-day repurchase rate dropped 384 basis points, or 3.84 percentage points, to 7.90 percent as of 9:33 a.m. in Shanghai, according to a weighted average compiled by the National Interbank Funding Center.
-That is the biggest drop since 2007.
-The seven-day rate fell 351 basis points to 8.11 percent.
-They touched record highs yesterday of 13.91 percent and 12.45 percent, respectively.
+The overnight repurchase rate dropped 442 basis points, or 4.42 percentage points, to 8.43 percent in Shanghai, according to a daily fixing compiled by the National Interbank Funding Center.
+That is the biggest drop since October 2007 and follows an unprecedented 527 basis point jump yesterday.
+The seven-day rate fell 227 basis points today to 8.50 percent, the largest decline since January 2012.

 Interbank lending rates spiked this week as the monetary authority refrained from using open-market operations to address a cash crunch in the world’s second-largest economy.
-The People’s Bank of China added 50 billion yuan ($8.2 billion) to the financial system through short-term liquidity operations yesterday, said Hao Hong, chief China strategist at Bank of Communications Co. in Hong Kong.
-A central bank press official said he was unaware of the matter, requesting anonymity in keeping with bank policies.
+The People’s Bank of China added funds to the financial system via short-term liquidity operations yesterday, according to Hao Hong, chief China strategist at BoCom International Holdings Co. in Hong Kong.
+The central bank did not respond to faxed questions seeking comment.

 Maturing notes added a net 28 billion yuan to the financial system this week, down from 92 billion yuan last week.
 Chinese banks need to step up efforts to support economic reforms and do more to contain financial risks, the State Council said June 19 after a meeting led by Premier Li Keqiang.

-The one-year interest-rate swap, the fixed cost needed to receive the floating seven-day repo rate, dropped 19 basis points to 4.51 percent in Shanghai, according to data compiled by Bloomberg.
+The one-year interest-rate swap, the fixed cost needed to receive the floating seven-day repo rate, dropped 26 basis points to 4.44 percent in Shanghai, according to data compiled by Bloomberg.
 It reached an all-time high of 5.06 percent yesterday.
+The seven-day repo fixing, a gauge of interbank funding availability, has averaged 6.63 percent this month, the most in National Interbank Funding Center data going back to the start of 2004.

 The cash injection “is exactly what I would expect,” Wee-Khoon Chong, a Hong Kong-based strategist at Societe Generale SA said yesterday.
 “Market stability should always be the top priority of regulators and central banks.”